Democratic Rep. Gabbard Makes Secret Trip to Syria

 To her critics, Gabbard is an apologist to a regime that has committed countless war crimes and destabilized the greater Middle East.
 To her supporters, she’s a lonely voice of sanity against a growing tide of bipartisan interventionism that risks bogging down the United States in another conflict in the Middle East.

-She has repeatedly compared Assad to Muammar Qaddafi and Saddam Hussein, brutal dictators who fell prey to Western intervention in conflicts that later became unpopular.
+She has repeatedly compared Assad to Muammar al-Qaddafi and Saddam Hussein, brutal dictators who fell prey to Western intervention in conflicts that later became unpopular.

 “I don’t think Assad should be removed,” Gabbard told CNN.
-“If Assad is removed and overthrown, ISIS, al Qaeda, Al Nusra, these Islamic extremist groups will walk straight in and take over all of Syria … they will be even stronger.”
+“If Assad is removed and overthrown, ISIS, al Qaeda, al Nusra — these Islamic extremist groups will walk straight in and take over all of Syria. … They will be even stronger.”

 President Barack Obama and congressional leaders have maintained that any resolution to the conflict in Syria must result in Assad’s departure.
-But Gabbard’s views have found support from Trump, who has long maintained that the Syrian opposition has been infiltrated by Islamic extremists and can not be trusted.
+But Gabbard’s views have found support from Trump, who has long maintained that the Syrian opposition has been infiltrated by Islamic extremists and cannot be trusted.

 Stephen Bannon, Trump’s top strategist, is reportedly fond of Gabbard for her views on extremism and ability to channel leftist populist sentiment.